duckbankbok/duckbankbok.github.io/_posts/2022-06-05-Solving-Location-Routing-Problem-(LRP)-with-Integer-Linear-Programming-using-Python-MIP.md

 358.1495618628307
 ```

-According to the model, the objective value, which means the total cost, is 358.15.
+According to the model, the objective value (the total cost) is 358.15.

 ```python
 solution = pd.read_csv('solution.csv')